lvh/caesium/README.md

 [djb]: http://cr.yp.to/djb.html
 [libsodium]: https://github.com/jedisct1/libsodium

-"Real" development should most likely happen in the parent library, so that this one can stay a simple bunch of wrappers.

 ## Differences between kalium and caesium

 Despite caesium being a thin wrapper around kalium, there are some differences, mostly in the interest of being more Clojure-friendly.

+"Real" development should most likely happen in the parent library, so that this one can stay a simple bunch of wrappers.
+However, this is just a generic rule, and convenience trumps it.

 Unlike kalium, caesium just exposes functions instead of instantiating objects.
 (It instantiates objects internally, but ideally you never